GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/leaderboard-administration.md

 ![](/gdevelop5/interface/games-dashboard/leaderboard-administration/pasted/20220412-120735.png)

 Choose a name for your leaderboard that is clear and direct such as "Level 1 - Best score".
-It will be displayed in the event sheet as well as on your game's page if you choose to make it public on Liluo.
+It will be displayed in the event sheet as well as on your game's page if you choose to make it public on gd.games.

 ## Change the sorting order